neuefische/web-exercises/sessions/recap-project-1/quiz-app/topics.md

 - Answer: "Shake It Off"

 **10. Question:** In 2020, Taylor Swift released a sister album to "folklore."
 What is the name of this sister album? - Answer: "evermore"

+## Imagine Dragons Quiz

+**1. Question:** What is the name of the lead singer of Imagine Dragons?

+- Answer: Dan Reynolds

+**2. Question:** Which city did Imagine Dragons originate from?

+- Answer: Las Vegas, Nevada, USA

+**3. Question:** What was the title of Imagine Dragons' debut studio album released in 2012?

+- Answer: "Night Visions"

+**4. Question:** Which Imagine Dragons song became a massive hit and won the Grammy Award for Best Rock Performance?

+- Answer: "Radioactive"

+**5. Question:** What is the name of the album released by Imagine Dragons in 2015, featuring the hit singles "Shots" and "I Bet My Life"?

+- Answer: "Smoke + Mirrors"

+**6. Question:** Which Imagine Dragons song was featured in the soundtrack of the movie "Suicide Squad"?

+- Answer: "Sucker for Pain"

+**7. Question:** In 2017, Imagine Dragons released an album featuring the singles "Believer" and "Thunder."
+What is the title of this album?

+- Answer: "Evolve"

+**8. Question:** What is the name of Imagine Dragons' fourth studio album, released in 2018, featuring the singles "Natural" and "Zero"?

+- Answer: "Origins"

+**9. Question:** Which Imagine Dragons song served as the anthem for the League of Legends 2014 World Championship?

+- Answer: "Warriors"

+**10. Question:** What is the name of the Imagine Dragons song that was used as the theme song for the 2018 FIFA World Cup?
+    - Answer: "Whatever It Takes"

+Feel free to use these Imagine Dragons quiz questions and answers in your app.
+You can also customize them or add more questions to test the knowledge of Imagine Dragons fans.

 ## Gilmore Girls Quiz